 Post: Data Controller, Adler & Allan Ltd, 80 Station Parade, Harrogate, North Yorkshire, HG1 1HQ.

-You also have the right to lodge a complaint with the Information Commissioner’s Office directly.
+You also have the right to lodge a complaint with a supervisory authority.
+In the UK, the relevant supervisory authority is the ICO.
 Further information, including contact details, is available at https://ico.org.uk.